 The waiting list is comprised of patients who have been assessed by a transplant physician and surgeon and determined to be suitable to undergo kidney transplantation.
+Patients must be enrolled in the Kidney TWL program in OrganMatch in order to be matched with deceased organ donors.
 It is not a chronological list: organs are offered to waitlisted candidates according to the national and state allocation protocols (see Sections 5.4 and 5.5) which take into account recipient sensitisation, donor-recipient HLA-match and waiting time.
-There are certain circumstances in which a patient may be given priority or deemed urgent (e.g. patients under 18 years of age; see Section 5.2.4).
-Once a patient is accepted onto the waiting list their serum is sent to the tissue-typing laboratory, and once tissue-typing is complete, they are made 'active' on the waiting list.
-The total time from referral to activation on the waiting list can vary considerably depending on each individual's underlying medical and surgical concerns, the investigations required, the need for opinions from other specialists and many other factors.
+There are certain circumstances in which a patient may be given priority (e.g. patients under 18 years of age; see Section 5.2.4).
+Once a patient is accepted onto the waiting list and enrolled in OrganMatch, blood samples are sent to the state tissue-typing laboratory.
+The status of transplant waiting list candidates is made "ready" when tissue-typing, HLA antibody screening and histocompatibility assessment (5.2.6) is complete.
+Once a patient's status is "ready" in OrganMatch the patient can be matched with deceased organ donors.
+The total time from referral to a transplant unit to activation on the waiting list can vary considerably depending on each individual's underlying medical and surgical concerns, the investigations required, the need for opinions from other specialists and many other factors.
 For referred patients who are relatively healthy with few comorbidities, activation on the waiting list should ideally occur within the first 6-12 months of commencing renal replacement therapy.